 Her rhinestone-embellished velvet gloves and the over-the-knee boots are from Vetements’ Spring/Summer 2017 collection.
 The gloves are a collab with Juicy Couture while Manolo Blahnik collaborated with the brand on the boots.
 You may recall that she wore the orange version of those boots to OVO Fest earlier this month.

 Depuis 1924 provided the vintage starburst brooch by Kenneth Jay Lane.
-Rafaello & Co designed the ankh necklace and a cross necklace.
-Jacob & Co designed the diamond choker.
+Rafaello & Co designed the ankh necklace, a cross necklace and the diamond choker.
 The fox fur stole is by Sprung Freres.

 R&B legend Mary J. Blige welcomed Rihanna to the stage for the final time.
 Fenty saved the best for last and hit us with three of her biggest ballads – Stay, Diamonds and Love on the Brain.
 Afterwards, Drake presented her with the Video Vanguard award.